 • Strong demand persists for affordable and suburban homes

-In summary, the Houston housing market in early 2025 remains accessible, active, and regionally competitive.
-For investors, the key lies in identifying areas with under-market listings, growth potential, and solid rental demand.
-With the right timing and strategy, Houston continues to deliver both appreciation and income opportunities in a challenging national landscape.
+The Houston housing market in early 2026 stays accessible, active, and regionally competitive.
+For investors, the edge comes from identifying areas with under-market listings, real growth potential, and solid rental demand.
+Houston ranks among the best places to invest in real estate in the U.S. right now, and with the right timing and strategy, it keeps delivering both appreciation and income in a challenging national environment.

 Houston Real Estate Market